dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-04-purple-text-orange-highlights.md

 a [vision for a value-enabled web][vew] could look like.
 Now, only a couple of months later, all this stuff is being built.
 On nostr, and on lightning.
 Orange and purple, a match made in heaven.

 It goes without saying that I'm beyond delighted.
 What a time to be alive!

 ### nostr

-Here's the thing that nostr got right, and it's the same thing that Bitcoin got right: information is easy to spread and hard to stifle.
-Information can be copied quickly and perfectly, which is, I believe, the underlying reason for its desire to be free.
+Here's the thing that nostr got right, and it's the same thing that Bitcoin got right: information is easy to spread and hard to stifle.[^fn-stifle] Information can be copied quickly and perfectly, which is, I believe, the underlying reason for its desire to be free.

+[^fn-stifle]: That's a Satoshi quote, of course: TODO

 Easy to spread, hard to stifle.
 That's the base reality of the nature of information.
 As always, the smart thing is to work with nature, not